beagleboard/beaglebone-ai-64/tisdk/README.md

 Make sure Docker points to a 64GB or more storage area based on the current scripts.

+You'll need at least 2GB of swapfile to build this image.

 Copy the \*.tar.xz files to BeagleBone AI-64

 On BeagleBone AI-64: